NCHlab/Team-Generator-API-Service-plus-Slack/README.md

 <img src="./images/modal_ex2.png" alt="Modal Example" height=430 width=450>

-Once the user hits the `Submit` button, a final `POST` request is sent to the API service which initiates background processing before a response is then sent to Slack.
+Once the user hits the `Submit` button, a final `POST` request is sent to the API service which initiates background processing after which a response is then sent to Slack.
 This response appears as text in the selected Slack Channel.

 <img src="./images/slack_chat.png" alt="Image Of Slack Chat" width="404" height="330">